nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 If you haven't already, you should really come and reach out to us on our [Matrix channel], so we can help you with any question you might have!

-As you know, `nvim-treesitter` is roughly split in two parts:

-- Parser configurations : for various things like `locals`, `highlights`
-- What we like to call _modules_ : tiny Lua modules that provide a given feature, based on parser configurations
+The main goal of `nvim-treesitter` is to provide a framework to easily install parsers and queries.

 Depending on which part of the plugin you want to contribute to, please read the appropriate section.